NASCAR rules and regulations: Race procedure

 Starting in 2017, NASCAR announced they may reserve the right to move up the start of the race one hour to beat inclement weather (heavy rain and lightning on road courses).

-Two hours before the race, drivers and crew chiefs attend a mandatory driver's meeting.
-They are required to attend in person, and no exceptions are allowed (which has caused trouble with drivers attempting the Memorial Day Double).
+Drivers and crew chiefs attend a mandatory driver's meeting.
+Competitors are required to attend in person, and no exceptions are allowed (which has caused trouble with drivers attempting the Memorial Day Double).
 Failure to attend the meeting will force drivers to start at the rear of the field.
 In August 2015, NASCAR announced they would experiment moving the driver's meeting to only one hour before the race since meetings at most races take less than 15 minutes.
+In restarting the 2020 season at Darlington, the official meeting, as posted on NASCAR's weekend schedule, was changed to a conference call for all competitors held typically on Thursday evening.

-Roughly a 30 to 45 minutes before the race start time, driver introductions will be held.
+The traditional drivers' meeting (which is no longer the official meeting in the rules) is held two hours before the race to introduce dignitaries and add additional information that was added such as warnings to drivers about driving standards if numerous incidents took place during support races, weather procedures such as rain tires and related special procedures for them, track limit enforcement, special procedures for the race, and establishing the race time limit if necessary.
+At 45 minutes before start, driver introductions are conducted unless there is a lightning hold.
+Driver introductions may be conducted even if it is raining, but no lightning, in order to facilitate track drying efforts as drivers are driven around the circuit.
 Failure to attend these will also require the driver to start at the rear of the field as well.